wgsl-tooling-wg/wesl-spec/Imports.md

 - Paths in import statements must consist of valid WGSL identifiers, which can be limiting.
 This limitation could be lifted by allowing arbitrary strings in import paths, but would make the implementation more complex.

 # Rationale and alternatives

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
-- If this is a language proposal, could this be done in a library or macro instead?
-Does the proposed change make Rust code easier or harder to read, understand, and maintain?

 ## Not agreeing on a standard